phoneticslab/nosey/README.md

 Open-source hardware for acoustic nasalance.

-If you use this in your research please cite the following paper, which also contains more information on the set-up, validation, and customization:
+If you use this in your research please cite the following paper, which also contains more information on the set-up, validation, and customization of the system:

 * Dewhurst, Maya, Jack Collins, Justin J. H. Lo, Roy Alderton & **Sam Kirkham**.
 2025.
 Nosey: Open-source hardware for acoustic nasalance. *Proceedings of Interspeech 2025* 1-5. [[arXiv]]()